Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Robert Redford

-The Diamond spread reveals the dynamic forces at work in a situation.
-It is the spread of choice for understanding a hidden conflict.
+The Cross spread is used to plot the arc of your life and the forces acting on it.
+It is the most popular spread, giving a very complete view of the situation.
 Jade Runes are most commonly used for questions about love, friendship, and relationships.

-The left rune represents one of the forces acting on the issue at hand.
+The bottom Rune represents a force that works against you.
 Tyr was the Norse god of war.
 It was through his sacrifice that the great force of chaos, the wolf Fenrir was bound.
 Here however, you have drawn the rune reversed.
 This could mean that a sacrifice made will not lead to the desired result.
 It could also mean a loss, or a victory overturned.
 This rune warns against entering into conflicts or negotiations, especially ones requiring that an offering or concession be made - the wolf might take your hand and yet remain unbound.
 Note also that Tyr was the god of law, so there is a suggestion of a wrongdoer who will avoid justice.